Brilliant vs. IXL: Which is better for kids learning math?

 Pricing and access

 IXL is a subscription-based platform, available for individuals or through school and district licenses.
-Brilliant offers a free tier with limited lessons, along with premium individual and family plans.
-The family plan allows multiple household members — including parents — to learn together on one subscription.
+Brilliant offers a free tier with limited lessons, along with Premium plans for individuals and families.
+The Family Plan allows multiple household members — including parents — to learn together on one subscription.
+For questions about pricing, contact support@brilliant.org.

 Frequently asked questions